Compensation, stock ownership and loans

 Profitability target T2: The profitability target is a specified average ratio of ROCE to WACC for the respective last three years (ratio of return on capital employed to weighted average cost of capital).
 The performance against this measure is compared with that of the peer group (a group of manufacturing firms listed on the Swiss stock exchange).
 The achievement of the profitability target is thus measured by the average ROCE/WACC ratio of the Comet Group over the last three years in relation to the results of the peer group.

 Calibration factor C: The calibration factor is set by the Board of Directors.
-The calibration is normally reviewed every three years and, when necessary, adjusted so that the LTI plan corresponds to the performance of the company and the purpose of the plan.
+The calibration is normally reviewed every three years and, when necessary, adjusted so that the LTIP corresponds to the performance of the company and the purpose of the LTI plan.
 When doing so, the Board ensures the adjustment is fair to all participants.

 For determining the amount of LTIP stock to be transferred in year n, the underlying average annual value of STIP stock, VS, is calculated as follows: